davelunt/NemaTree/docs/misc.md

 ## Minimum sequence length

-Even though it reduces the number of taxa included, my view is that the phylogeny is much more robust if sequences are required to be at least 700bp (config file).
+Even though it reduces the number of taxa included, my view is that the phylogeny is much more robust if SSU sequences are required to be at least 700bp (config file).

 ```yaml
 # CIAlign